mikeflynn/thatmikeflynn.com-archive/projects.md

 I always add easter eggs (little secret features) to nearly everything I write, but that's especially true on web pages (try typing "abby" on [Punching Kitty.com](http://punchingkitty.com)).
 Finally I got tired to reimplementing the same easter egg code and created a small library in pure Javascript: [Egg.js](http://thatmikeflynn.com/egg.js/)

 Egg.js was submitted to [Hacker News](https://news.ycombinator.com/item?id=9415784) and it quickly made the home page.
-The [repo on GitHub](https://github.com/mikeflynn/egg.js) now has nearly 1000 stars and counting!
+The [repo on GitHub](https://github.com/mikeflynn/egg.js) now has over 1000 stars and counting!

 <a name="quackerjack"></a>
 ### Quackerjack - A YouTube Comment Analyzer